Introduction

 Archiving project information

-Proper project archiving ensures valuable information is preserved.
-To accomplish this, organise all project documentation in a centralised repository, ensure easy accessibility for future reference, include key documents such as project plans, reports, and communications and comply with organisational data retention policies.
+Project archiving involves preserving valuable information after project completion.
+To effectively archive project information, organise all project documentation in a central repository, ensure easy accessibility for future reference, include key documents such as project plans, reports, and communications and comply with organisational data retention policies.

-By thoroughly addressing these closing activities, project managers can ensure a smooth project conclusion and contribute to ongoing organisational learning and improvement.
+By carefully managing these closing activities, project managers can ensure a smooth project closure and contribute to ongoing organisational learning and improvement.

 Best practices for effective project management